Juleivas/Projetos-Data-Science/README.md

 # Juliana Nunes Leivas
 <sub>*Future Data Analyst* </sub>

-I'm physicist at (UNESP) and I have some experiences in oilfield as 'data operator', where I worked as mlwd (monitoring real data from drilling field).
-I have learned to adapt quickly with new technologies, solving problem in high pressure environments.
-I combine analytical and soft skills.
-I learning and improve my knowledges on Artificial Inteligence, Machine Learning, Deep learning, Big Data analysis to solve real problems on my master thesis, I developed a critical thinking and problems.

-I'

 **Background in:** Python, R, Matlab, Machine Learning, Deep learning, Statistics and Mathematical Optimisation.